Macau is a beautiful city just a short 1-hour boat ride from Hong Kong.

 Look at the impressive Roman Amphitheater, which is an outdoor colosseum that serves as a venue for special events.

 18/ Macau Grand Prix Museum

 Automobile and racing enthusiasts will have a wonderful time exploring the Grand Prix Museum.

 The museum showcases records of champions, videos, photos, illustrated articles, and commemorative items.

-This is where you will get to see over 20 formula cars and motorcycles which were once used by celebrated drivers including Michael Schumacher, Eduardo de Carvalho, and David Coulthard.
+Each vehicle was once used by celebrated drivers including Michael Schumacher, Eduardo de Carvalho, and David Coulthard.

 19/ Parisian Macau

 It is best known for its half-scale of the iconic Parisian landmark, the Eiffel Tower.